- 1 Overview

-- By default, the Name field matches the Display name field, but with no spaces or special characters.
+- Name: By default, the Name field matches the Display name field, but with no spaces or special characters.
 This second name acts as identifier in the API and when configuring integrations.
 To change this name, use a unique alphanumeric string with underscores (no spaces).
 After you save the session attribute, you can change the display name, but you cannot change this identifying name.

-- In the Render as list, select the display format for the attribute (for example, text, number, or clickable link).
+- Render as: Display format for the attribute (for example, text, number, or clickable link).